We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - Integrate with internal dashboards or monitoring systems

-This unlocks AI-driven growth systems that scale AEO and visibility operations across hundreds of pages and domains.
+This unlocks AI-driven growth systems.
+You can scale AEO and visibility work across hundreds of pages.

 Key features of the current PingAura MCP release